Dennis-Maigua/DS-Load-Balancer/README.md

    $ pytest --version
    ```

-3. You have installed docker & docker-compose packages.
-Use the following commands to install:
+3. You have installed docker & docker-compose packages using the following commands:

    ```
    $ sudo apt-get install docker -y